PDF417/pdf417-android/README.md

 	// * view width and height are defined in current context, i.e. they depend on
 	// screen orientation.
 If you allow your ROI view to be rotated, then in portrait
 	// view width will be smaller than height, whilst in landscape orientation width
 	// will be larger than height.
-This complies with view designer preview in eclipse ADT.
+This complies with view designer preview in eclipse ADT and android studio.
 	// If you choose not to rotate your ROI view, then your ROI view will be layout either
 	// in portrait or landscape, depending on setting for your camera activity in AndroidManifest.xml Rectangle roi = new Rectangle(0.2f, 0.1f, 0.5f, 0.4f);
-	intent.putExtra(BaseBarcodeActivity.EXTRAS_ROI, roi);
+	intent.putExtra(Pdf417ScanActivity.EXTRAS_ROI, roi);
 	// if you intent to rotate your ROI view, you should set the EXTRAS_ROTATE_ROI extra to true
 	// so that PDF417.mobi can adjust ROI coordinates for native library when device orientation
 	// change event occurs
-	intent.putExtra(BaseBarcodeActivity.EXTRAS_ROTATE_ROI, true);
+	intent.putExtra(Pdf417ScanActivity.EXTRAS_ROTATE_ROI, true);
     ```

 * if you want to optimize camera parameters for near object scanning, you should set `EXTRAS_OPTIMIZE_CAMERA_FOR_NEAR_SCANNING` to `true`.
 When camera parameters are optimized for near object scanning, macro focus mode will be preferred over autofocus mode.
 Thus, camera will have easier time focusing on to near objects, but might have harder time focusing on far objects.
 If you expect that most of your scans will be performed by holding the device very near the object, turn on that parameter.
 By default, this parameter is set to `false`.
 Set the parameter like this: